evillan0315/text-to-speech/README.md

 #                directory on your local filesystem.
 This value is used by the frontend's
 #                AI Code Planner as its initial project root.
 It is crucial for the AI Planner
 #                features to correctly scan project files and apply changes via the backend.
-#                Ensure this path is valid for your system.
+#                Ensure this path is valid for your system and includes the full path to the
+#                'text-to-speech' directory itself, not its parent.
+#                Example: If your 'text-to-speech' folder is at /Users/youruser/dev/project-board-server/apps/text-to-speech,
+#                then VITE_BASE_DIR should be that exact absolute path.

 VITE_PREVIEW_APP_URL=http://localhost:3002
 ```

 -   `VITE_APP_API_BASE_URL`: The base URL of your backend API.
 Ensure this matches the URL where your `project-board-server` is running.
 -   `VITE_FRONTEND_PORT`: The port your frontend application runs on during development (e.g., `3003`).
 This is used for OAuth callback URLs.
 -   `VITE_BASE_DIR`: **Crucial for the AI Code Planner.** This environment variable now serves as the default `projectRoot` in the frontend's AI Planner (see `src/components/planner/stores/plannerStore.ts`).
-It should point to the absolute path of the `text-to-speech` project root directory on your local filesystem.
-The AI backend uses the `projectRoot` specified in the frontend request to locate and apply file changes.
+It should point to the **absolute path** of the `text-to-speech` project root directory on your local filesystem.
+The AI backend uses the `projectRoot` specified in the frontend request to locate and apply file changes. **Misconfiguring this will prevent the AI Code Planner from working correctly.**
 -   `VITE_PREVIEW_APP_URL`: The URL for previewing the application, if applicable.

 #### Backend OAuth Configuration